 - Several studies have demonstrated that even healthy subjects find it difficult to excrete solutions with a high chloride content (in comparison with solutions such as Hartmann's).
 Excretion of excess sodium and water is more difficult for injured or surgical patients.

 - Acutely, fluid overload usually presents as acute pulmonary oedema with symptoms of acute dyspnoea.
-See separate article Acute Pulmonary Oedema.
+See the separate Acute Pulmonary Oedema article.

 - Chronic fluid overload (in the context of intravascular fluid overload) usually presents with features of chronic heart failure; the main symptoms are fatigue, dyspnoea and pitting oedema.
-For details see separate article Heart Failure Diagnosis and Investigation.
+For details see the separate Heart Failure Diagnosis and Investigation article.

-Other causes of dyspnoea (see separate article Breathlessness):
+Other causes of dyspnoea (see the separate Breathlessness article):

 - Bronchospasm - eg, asthma or chronic obstructive pulmonary disease (COPD).